gaurang444/javascript-projects/README.md

 10) Weather App<br>

 <h2>Contributing guide</h2>
-Just fork the repo in your machine<br>
+Just fork the repo on your machine<br>
 Clone the repo in desktop<br>
 Add the project or improve the existing features<br>
 Update the README file with screenshot(in the given format).